perusio/php-ini-cleanup/README.md

      b) The **second** argument specifies the filename of the PHP runtime control file. `php.ini` (or similar) file to cleanup.
-        By default it assumes that the PHP runtime configuration to is specified mostly through ``
+        By default it assumes that the PHP runtime configuration to is specified mostly through `php.ini`.
-        current.

 ### Usage Examples